israelmarti/BiSpeD/README.md

 ```

 - **hselect**
-> Extract keyword values (`fields`, string viariable type) from a FITS image or file list (`img`, string viariable type).
+> Extract keyword values (`fields`, string variable type) from a FITS image or file list (`img`, string variable type).
 In the case of a file list, the file name must be preceded by the symbol @.
 >
 > Example:
 ```python3